CBD and South East Light Rail: Moore Park

-Community submissions responding to the changes in the Modifications Report raised concerns about the safety of a large number of school students crossing the tracks during peak schools hours.
-In response, TfNSW stated that it will consider opening the subways during these hours.
-A condition of approval for the changes proposed in the Modifications Report requires the preparation of "a safety case demonstrating, to the satisfaction of the Office of the National Rail Safety Regulator, that schoolchildren can safely access the Moore Park stop during peak school start and finish times".

 Royal Randwick

 The Royal Randwick stop, known as Alison Road and then Royal Randwick Racecourse during development, is located on existing park land adjacent to Centennial Park on Alison Road, opposite the racecourse.
 This required the construction of a new retaining wall approximately 200 m long and 3 m high together with increasing the height of an existing 1100 m long levee by up to 300 mm and the removal of approximately 50 established trees.

 The design features an island platform.
 The proposed location was switched from the south side to the north side of Alison Road in December 2014.
 This is intended to reduce impacts on the racecourse, improve bus access during major events and provide better access to the nearby Centennial Park and Randwick TAFE.
 This change includes the removal of right turn access from Alison Road into Darley Road.

 Wansey Road

 The Wansey Road stop is located on Alison Road, adjacent to the intersection with Wansey Road.
 The design features an island platform and was originally to be located on Wansey Road itself, but was moved to Alison Road in the project's Submissions Report.
 The stop was originally proposed to be named Wansey Stables.